 Dipping my thumb into the small container of inky black ash, I would try to remember the name, find the name tag, or take a peek at the patient’s info board in the room.
 Deep breath.
 “You are beloved, [name].
 Remember you are dust and to dust you will return.”
 As I walked around the hospital, imposing ashes on those who so desired, I encountered people from multiple denominations and various seasons of faith, all wanting this moment.
 Whether from their tradition, their devotion, their superstition or their desperation, they all said yes to a moment of mortal, embodied holy observance.
 Is there any other kind?
 It was Ash Wednesday.
 One lady would die later that evening.
 One mother was nursing her newborn child.
 One nurse said she had been kicked out of the church.
 And one chaplain approached each moment so moved by the presence of death.

 Earlier that day, I saw my son on a gurney, still and changing colors.
 It was not my son exactly but it could have been.
-The hair, the stature, the skin tone, too familiar to put into words at first.
 A mother beating her chest, falling to the floor.
 She had given birth, lost her breath in the pain of labor, and now losing it in the pain of the unthinkable.
 Grandparents, obsessively stroking, stroking, as though life might reignite, unconsciously acting in a soothing rhythm the way fetuses know heartbeats and fathers rock their children.
 And other family, flying in, fleeing the room, trying to both enter and exit the nightmare at once.

 To dust you will return.

-It was not his time.
+It was not the child’s time.
 God was not giving them what they could handle.
 There was no window opening.
-And heaven did not need him early.
-He was dust, and we all became powder, because we forgot and we had hoped that the older ones would go before the younger ones and they had done everything right and nothing was as it should be.
+And heaven did not need them early.
+The child was dust, and we all became powder, crumbling because we forgot and we had hoped that the older ones would go before the younger ones and they had done everything right and nothing was as it should be.

 I joined the mother on the emergency room floor.
 I remembered my hint of experience of what it felt like to lose a child.
 I knew losing one’s mind seemed the most sane thing…that Crazy became a member of the room.
 I scrolled through the photos on a proud, brokenhearted Grandpa’s phone.
 I was the first to say angry.